SpenceKonde/AVR-Guidance/Performance/Fast_Math_Tricks.md

 * Division can be approximated through addition/subtraction and rightshifting.
 See wiring.c for some examples in micros, in both C and extensively commented assembly, because the compiler was missing some chances to optimize.
 * Sometimes just the way you define a value (as in what units it represents) can help you out by letting you do math around it where the constant you divide it by shakes out as 1 - of course that only helps you if you have a way to make use of this value, like an unavoidable floating point multiplication by a constant that the correction for the convenience unit can be applied.
 * You can easily configure the ADC such that 1 ADC LSB = 1 mV.
 Why divide that by 1000 to get volts?
 Then you have a float and everything is slower.
 * Often you will have something that's in 1024ths, (for example, `RTC.CNT` with a 32.768k xtal counts 32768 ticks per second.
-Converting it back into human math would typically require division.
+Converting it back into human-comprehensible number of seconds would typically require division.
 But there's a trick for integer types.  (val in 1024ths) - (val >> 5) + (val >> 7) = val in 1000ths.
-The compiler implements this worse than it could.
-Because we compile with -Os, the compiler obeys you, choosing to save flash over time, implementing the shifts as loops
+* Note that the stupid compiler implements this worse than it could (this is true for all expressions involving the summation of more than two terms of the form) from the performance standpoint.
+  * Magnitude of penalty varies depending on the precise size of the shifts
+  * Much of the overhead can be attributed to size optimization.
+  * Some variants (where the ideal method is to make one copy, shift it N places, add it to the original, then shift that intermediate a few more places and add or subtract it again)

 The generic algorithm is presented further down.